 For motor racing fans, Florida boasts several top class racing tracks including:

-If you want to experience the thrills of high speed driving for yourself then the Richard Petty Driving Experience is located at both Daytona International Speedway.
+If you want to experience the thrills of high speed driving for yourself then the Richard Petty Driving Experience is located at the Daytona International Speedway.
 There used to be a second track, the Walt Disney Speedway near the Magic Kingdom but it closed in 2015.

 At one time Greyhound racing was popular in Florida and there were dog tracks at Daytona Beach, St. Petersburg, Flagler, Hollywood, Bonita Springs, Jacksonville, Monticello, Melbourne, West Palm Beach, Pensacola, Longwood, Sarasota, Casselberry and Tampa.